overturetool/overturetool.github.io/publications/books/ms2/exercises/sets-questions.md

 ## Modelling Systems: Additional Exercises on Modelling with Sets

-Exercises 2 & 3 are based on those supplied by Prof. Dines Bjørner of the Technical University of Denmark, whose assistance is gratefully acknowledged.
+Exercises 2 & 3 are based on those supplied by Prof. Dines BjÃ¸rner of the Technical University of Denmark, whose assistance is gratefully acknowledged.

 ### Basic Exercises